-11. If it is necessary to remove the display hinges and brackets, remove the 4 Torx T8 2.5×4.0 screws (1) that secure the hinges to the computer, rotate the bottom of the hinges upward (2), and then slide the hinges toward each other to remove them (3).
+11. To remove the display hinges and brackets, remove the 4 Torx T8 2.5×4.0 screws (1) that secure the hinges to the computer, and then slide the hinges toward each other to remove them (2).

 12. If it is necessary to replace the WLAN antennas, peel the antennas from the display enclosure (1), remove the cables from the clips in the sides of the enclosure (2), and then lift the cables and antennas from the enclosure (3).